Saisurya-123/OTP-Generator/README.md

 Python 3+

-Libraries: secrets, random, time, hashlib (and others as required)
+Libraries: secrets, random, time, hashlib,smtplib (and others as required)

 🚀 Use Cases